 We are concerned, however, that the powers of inspection that Ofsted wield have been reduced in recent years.
 (Conservative Party, 2007: 33)

-To most teachers and parents who have experienced an OFTED inspection, the idea that OFSTED’s powers had been in any way diminished will probably come as something of a surprise.
+To most teachers and parents who have experienced an OFSTED inspection, the idea that OFSTED’s powers had been in any way diminished will probably come as something of a surprise.
 Indeed, in a House of Commons Education Committee report from March 2011, it states:

 Ofsted has been described as “the mergers and acquisitions giant of the education sector”, and it is difficult to argue with that verdict.
 Originally designed in the early 1990s as an inspectorate of schools and colleges, Ofsted has grown extensively and its remit now extends to inspection or regulation of, inter alia, child minders, children’s services and social care, children’s centres, adoption and fostering agencies, the Children and Family Court Advisory and Support Service (CAFCASS), further education, initial teacher training, adult skills, and prison learning.
 (House of Commons Select Committee on Education, 2011:8)